 The Acropolis is the centerpiece of Athens.
 Rising up from the city center is a rocky, fortified, limestone plateau, topped with the Parthenon and several other ancient monuments.
 For most visitors to Athens, a visit to the Acropolis tops the list of things to do, making this a very popular place to visit.
 If you want to know how to visit the Acropolis, we have a lot of information to share with you.

-In this article, get tips on how to avoid the crowds, how to purchase your tickets, what you will see while you are here, and tips to have the best experience.
+In this article, get tips on how to avoid the crowds, how to book your time slot in advance, what you will see while you are here, and tips to have the best experience.

 A Brief History of the Acropolis